AnyLog-co/documentation/profiling and monitoring queries.md

 ### Command options for profiling and monitoring queries

 Queries are executed in a context of jobs.
-A job is a process that executes a command and is listed in a structure that maintains information on how the command is being executed and the execution status.
+A job is a process that sends a message to a peer in the network and is listed in a structure that maintains information on the status of the message and the command execution status.

-The command ***query*** considers the query commands that are listed on the job structure.
+The command ***query*** considers the queries commands that are send to peers in the network.
 Each job (including a query) is assigned with an ID which can be used by a user to indicate the job in interest.

-The command ***query*** provides information on the last executed queries and there are 3 types of information captured on every executed query:
+The command ***query*** provides information on the last executed queries and there are 2 types of information captured on every executed query:
 1. Status - details the status of each query
 2. Explain - Provides the SQL statement used on the nodes that participate in the query process.
-3. Profile - provides profiling information.

 ```query status all``` - The status information on the last executed querys<br/>